STW: 2000s

 STW commenced digital television transmission in January 2001, broadcasting on VHF Channel 8 while maintaining analogue transmission on VHF Channel 9.

 In January 2007, Sunraysia Television posted a profit warning, from an expected 12% drop in revenue over the previous six months, citing a weak local advertising market and low ratings, despite a strong state economy.
 The profit warning led to speculation of a potential takeover of STW-9, with PBL and regional network WIN Television indicated as potential bidders.
 PBL Media announced in February 2007 that it would purchase STW-9 for A$136.4 million, with the deal to be completed in late March or early April subject to shareholder approval.

 However, major long-term shareholder, WIN, was also interested in the station.
 In June 2007, shareholders approved a revised bid from WIN.

 2010s

 On 1 May 2012, STW launched Gold, a datacasting channel owned by WIN.

-In 2013, Nine Entertainment Co. purchased the station from WIN.
+In 2013, Nine Entertainment purchased the station from WIN.
 With control from 30 September, the station returned once again as an owned-and-operated station, although Nine Network now owned all five of its flagship metropolitan stations.

 On 19 September 2016, STW began broadcasting from new studios located at 253–267 St Georges Terrace in Perth's CBD, after 51 years at its original location in Dianella.